 Moreover, students may not report a disability or may not have yet identified a disability.
 So, by being proactive, we maximize web accessibility, and we are prepared to support all of our St. Edwards community.

 The Universal Design for Learning (UDL) Guidelines are a tool used in the implementation of Universal Design for Learning, a framework to improve and optimize teaching and learning for all people based on scientific insights into how humans learn.
-These guidelines offer a set of concrete suggestions that can be applied to any discipline or domain to ensure that all learners can access and participate in meaningful, challenging learning opportunities.
+These guidelines provide a set of concrete suggestions that can be applied to any discipline or domain, ensuring that all learners can access and participate in meaningful, challenging learning opportunities.

 How to read and understand the UDL Guidelines:

-The UDL Guidelines are organized vertically according to the three principles of UDL: engagement, representation, and action and expression.
-Additionally, they are organized horizontally into sections:
+The UDL Guidelines are organized according to the three principles of UDL: engagement, representation, and action and expression.
+Additionally, they are organized into sections:

 - Access: Guidelines that suggest ways to increase access to the learning goal by recruiting interest and offering options for perception and physical action.